dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 If `Field` or `Property` are used and EF Core cannot access the value through the field or property getter/setter respectively, then EF Core will throw an exception.
 This ensures EF Core is always using field/property access when you think it is.

-On the other hand, the `PreferField` and `PreferProperty` modes will fall back to using the property or backing field respectively if the it it not possible to use the preferred access. `PreferField` is the default from EF Core 3.0 onwards.
-This means EF Core will use fields whenever it can, but will not fail if a property must be accessed through its getter or setter.
+On the other hand, the `PreferField` and `PreferProperty` modes will fall back to using the property or backing field respectively if it is not possible to use the preferred access. `PreferField` is the default from EF Core 3.0 onwards.
+This means EF Core will use fields whenever it can, but will not fail if a property must be accessed through its getter or setter instead.

 `FieldDuringConstruction` and `PreferFieldDuringConstruction` configure EF Core to use of backing fields _only when creating entity instances_.
 This allows queries to be executed without getter and setter side effects, while later property changes by EF Core will cause these side effects. `PreferFieldDuringConstruction` was the default prior to EF Core 3.0.